 Senior Dining / Meal Options - Eating Well for a Healthy You

 Home delivered meals are provided to persons aged 60 years old and older and over who, based on an assessment, are unable to meet their daily nutritional needs.
-Hot meals are delivered Monday through Friday and frozen meals available for the weekend.
-There is a suggested donation of $3 per meal, however, no one will be denied a meal if unable or unwilling to donate.
+Hot meals are delivered Monday through Friday.
+There is a suggested contribution of $3 per meal, however, no one will be denied a meal because of an inability or unwillingness to contribute.

 A registered dietician and the agencies nutritional coordinator are available to address your needs.
 Whether you have a newly diagnosed illness that requires you to alter your eating habits or just need to discuss proper nutrition, the dietician can make an appointment with you.